written by Jacqueline Woodson

 Grade Equivalent: 3.9 Guided Reading: M

-this book, showing a slave family being torn apart.
-The small child
+a spread from this book, showing a slave family being torn apart.
+The child

 depicted is one of the generations of women highlighted in this